MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 ## Use Blender to convert the OBJ file to a GLB file

 There are several applications that you can use to convert an OBJ file to a GLB file.
-For purposes of this tutorial, we'll use Blender
+For purposes of this tutorial, we'll use Blender.

 ### What is Blender?